Overall Tax Burden in New Hampshire

 A Thriving Economy

-New Hampshire’s robust economy boasts the 4th lowest unemployment rate in the country.
-The state ranks #7 in the State Business Tax Climate Index for 2017, with no tax on machinery, equipment, or inventory.
+New Hampshire’s robust economy boasts the 3rd lowest unemployment rate in the country (as of March 2019).
+The state ranks #6 in the State Business Tax Climate Index for 2019, with no tax on machinery, equipment, or inventory.

-The combination of a high median household income (ranked #7) and low individual tax burden creates conditions for residents to thrive, with the lowest percentage of residents and children living in poverty.
+The combination of a high median household income (ranked #6 in 2018) and low individual tax burden creates conditions for residents to thrive.
+Consequently, New Hampshire has the lowest percentage of residents and children living in poverty.

 New Hampshire residents rank #1 in financial literacy.
 The state boasts the highest per-capita Bitcoin usage, with an active cryptocurrency economy and the longest running crypto meeting in the world.
 A 2017 law exempts digital currency traders from the state’s money transmission regulations.